- What is the NeuroDiseaseMonitor?

-The NeuroDiseaseMonitor is the first database that comprises comprehensive, accurate and long-term data on the characteristics of dementia and other neurodegenerative diseases.
-The aim of the monitoring is to better understand the disease and its temporal and spatial extent as well as the risk factors and to enable a long-term observation of the disease development.
+The NeuroDiseaseMonitor is the first database that comprises comprehensive, accurate and long-term data on the characteristics of dementia and Parkinson’s disease.
+The aim of the monitoring is to better understand the diseases and its temporal and spatial extent as well as the risk factors and to enable a long-term observation of the disease development.
 It is built up and maintained by the German Center of Neurodegenerative Diseases (DZNE).

 Why Monitoring Neurodegenerative Diseases?